 And we'll do the rest!

 Please note this campaign ends 31 December 2023.
-Since we are restricted in the amount of letters we can send to the centre, we may have to close the campaign early.
+Since we are restricted in the amount of letters we can send to the community, we may have to close the campaign early.

 Your support helps persecuted Christians continue to courageously follow Jesus.